-Elimination of HPV and cervical cancer
+LATEST: Campaign to eliminate HPV and cervical cancer in Sweden

 Cervical cancer is preventable and also curable if detected early.
 Therefore it also possible to achieve an elimination of the cancer by efficient vaccination, screening and treatment.

 In 2018 the World Health Organization announced a call for global elimination of cervical cancer:

 “It is preventable.
 It is treatable.
 It is time to eliminate it”.

 “Det går att förebygga.
 Det går att behandla.
 Det är dags att utrota det.”